solarix95/NeoAda/README.md

 # NeoAda

-NeoAda is a lightweight scripting language inspired by Ada95, designed for simplicity, readability, and integration with compiled languages like C++.
+NeoAda is a lightweight scripting language inspired by the Ada programmiung language, designed for simplicity, readability, and integration with compiled languages like C++.

 ## **Features**